Kelda (character): Fictional character biography

-Meanwhile, Balder assembles his army to siege Castle Doom.
-Loki also enters the Agardian's camp to claim innocence for the preceding events but is arrested.
-The Asgardians make their way to the castle where they are met by Doom's new army, a synthesis of abducted Asgardians and machines.
-Thor having heard the Asgardian call to arms, arrives and joins the battle.
-Doom having no more use of Kelda throws her body to the Asgardians.
-Loki tells Balder that he can revive her if he has her heart.
-Balder agrees and sets Loki free.
-Thor volunteers to retrieve the heart from the interior of the castle but is halted by Doom's own version of the Destroyer armor.
-Balder then takes up the task and finds the heart as well as the mutilated bodies of other Asgardians being used to power the Destroyer.
-Balder finishes off the mutilated Asgardians thus weakening the armor which allows Thor to destroy it.
-Balder brings the heart to Loki who is then able to revive Kelda.

 Kelda brings the news of Bill's death to his parents.
 They later request she leave them in peace; but she ultimately does so because the forces of Norman Osborn have threatened Bill's parents in order to try to capture her.
 After the destruction of Asgard following the Siege, Kelda is taken to the Hall of Warriors in Valhalla.
 It is shaken and damaged but still full of the feasting joyous souls of the slain, which includes Bill.
 Kelda tries to contact him but cannot.
 She vows to love him still, despite his death and her life.

 Kelda later uncovers Norn Queen Karnilla's plan to take advantage of the new power structure of Asgardia.
 To cover this up, Karnilla slays Kelda with a rock.
-Kelda is allowed to enter Valhalla, where she is reunited with her beloved Bill.
+Kelda is allowed to enter Valhalla where she is reunited with her beloved Bill.
 Their marriage, celebrated in Valhalla, is interrupted by the burning of the World Tree.
 King Volstagg calls upon Valhalla for reinforcements against their enemies, the legions of Surtur and Vanaheim.
 Kelda and Bill are at the forefront of this attack.

 Powers and abilities

 Kelda shares powers common among all Asgardians including enhanced strength, durability, and longevity (through periodic consumption of the golden apples of Idunn).

 Kelda also has the power to manipulate weather.
 In Thor #602, Kelda stated that she controls "the wind and the storm" and summoned a poisonous ice spear from a winter storm.
 In Thor Giant-Sized Finale, she revealed her name to be Kelda Stormrider and demonstrated the power of flight by turning the lower portion of her body into a tornado.
-In Thor #604 Kelda summoned a thunderstorm and generated lightning to destroy Dr. Doom's robotic double.
+In Thor #604 Kelda summoned a thunderstorm and generated lightning to destroy Doctor Doom's Doombot double.